tonethar/IGME-330-Master/notes/demo-web-audio-4.md

     - So we end up with these 3 important properties of waves - *wavelength*, *amplitude* & *frequency*:
       - https://www.mediacollege.com/audio/01/wave-properties.html
 4) Slide #16
-    - *Quantization* is how each sampled real number (the *amplitude* i.e *loudness* of each sample) is replaced with an approximation from a finite set of discrete values:
+    - *Quantization* is how each sampled real number (the *amplitude* i.e *volume* of each sample) is replaced with an approximation from a finite set of discrete values:
-      - examples: 4-bit (0-15), 8-bit (0-255)
+      - examples: 4-bit (0-15), 8-bit (0-255), 16-bit (0-65,535)
+      - higher *bit depths* give better fidelity
     - Sources:
       - https://en.wikipedia.org/wiki/Quantization_(signal_processing)
    - We'll let you review the rest of these slides on your own